chunky2808/Karmo-Onsite-Judge/README.md

 2) Added Bug-checker to check for malicious code/virus.

-3) Provides three categories- User,Coordinator,Admin
+3) Provides three categories- User,Coordinator,Admin.

 User-can view contests,submit question on contest,compile and test,view ranklist.

 Coordinator- can add problem for particular contest with testcase and solution Admin - can create,delete contest,user account and questions.